kameshsampath/minikube-helpers/registry/README.md

 10.111.151.121  example.com
 ```

-The above output shows that the daemonset has added the `registryAliases` from the ConfigMap pointing to the internal registry's __CLUSTER-IP__.
+The above output shows that the Daemonset has added the `registryAliases` from the ConfigMap pointing to the internal registry's __CLUSTER-IP__.

 ## Update CoreDNS